How Early Should You Arrive at the Cruise Port?

 Embarkation day is the start of the cruise vacation, and a little preparation can make the experience much smoother.

-Arriving near your assigned boarding time, allowing some extra travel time, and keeping travel documents organized can all help the process go smoothly.
+Arriving near your assigned boarding time, allowing extra travel time, and keeping travel documents organized can all help the process go smoothly.